Louise Brooks: Comics

 Brooks also had a significant influence in the graphics world.
 She inspired the long-running Dixie Dugan newspaper strip by John H. Striebel.
-The strip began in the late 1920s and ran until 1966, which grew out of the serialized novel and later stage musical, Show Girl, that writer J. P. McEvoy had loosely based on Brooks's days as a Follies girl on Broadway.
+The strip began in the late 1920s and ran until 1966.
+It grew out of the serialized novel and later stage musical, Show Girl, that writer J. P. McEvoy had loosely based on Brooks's days as a Follies girl on Broadway.

 Brooks also inspired the erotic comic books of Valentina, by the late Guido Crepax, which began publication in 1965 and continued for many years.
-Crepax became a friend and regular correspondent with Louise late in her life.
+Crepax became a friend and regular correspondent of Brooks late in her life.
 Hugo Pratt, another comics artist, also used her as inspiration for characters, and even named them after her.

 Other comics have drawn upon Brooks's distinctive hair-style.
 Brooks was the visual model for the character of Ivy Pepper in Tracy Butler's Lackadaisy comic series.
 More recently, illustrator Rick Geary published a 2015 graphic novel entitled Louise Brooks: Detective in which Brooks, "her movie career having sputtered to a stop," returns to her native Kansas in 1940 and becomes a private investigator who solves murders.

 Music

 Brooks has been referenced in a number of songs.
-In 1991, British new wave group Orchestral Manoeuvres in the Dark released "Pandora's Box" as a tribute to Brooks' film.
+In 1991, British new wave group Orchestral Manoeuvres in the Dark released "Pandora's Box" as a tribute to Brooks's film.
 Similarly, Soul Coughing's 1998 song "St. Louise Is Listening" contains several references to Brooks, and the song "Interior Lulu" released the next year by Marillion is a reference to Brooks and mentions her in its first lines.

 In 2011, American metal group Metallica and singer-songwriter Lou Reed released the double album Lulu with a Brooks-like mannequin on the cover.
 In Natalie Merchant's self-titled 2014 album, the song "Lulu" is a biographical portrait of Brooks.

 Filmography

-As is the case with many of her contemporaries, a number of Brooks's films are considered to be lost.
+Brooks made 24 films in total 16 are extant in their entirety, 4 are partially lost, and 4 are completely lost.
 Her key films survive, however, particularly Pandora's Box and Diary of a Lost Girl, which have been released on DVD in North America by the Criterion Collection and Kino Video, respectively.

 As of 2007, Miss Europe and The Show Off have also seen limited North American DVD release.
 Her short film (and one of her only talkies) Windy Riley Goes Hollywood was included on the DVD release of Diary of a Lost Girl.
 Her final film, Overland Stage Raiders, was released on VHS and then in 2012 on DVD.